mingzilla/specification/docs/llm-client-spec-draft.md

     public static LlmClientError fromException(Throwable throwable) { /* ... */ }

     /**
-     * Creates an error from a response status and message
+     * Creates an error from a response status, message, and provider-specific error code
      * @param statusCode The HTTP status code
      * @param message The error message
+     * @param providerCode Provider-specific error code from response (can be null)
-     * @return A new LlmClientError with appropriate type and code */ public static LlmClientError fromResponse(int statusCode, String message) { /* ... */ }
+     * @return A new LlmClientError with appropriate type and code */ public static LlmClientError fromResponse(int statusCode, String message, String providerCode) { /* ... */ }

+    /**
+     * Creates a standard 401 Unauthorized error
+     * @return A new LlmClientError for unauthorized access */ public static LlmClientError create401() { /* ... */ }
 }
 ```